‘Fallout: New Vegas 2’ Rumors Leaked, Obsidian CEO Talks Another ‘Fallout 3’, And ‘Fallout 4’ Goes High-Res In 1.9 [Rumors]

 Feargus interjected the interviewer and said that was originally a second Fallout 3.
 Apparently, there had been a shuffling around of code names and tying them into their game titles.
 It was then the game publisher Interplay had been going through financial issues, so in place of this second Fallout 3 was Icewind Dale.
 So the teams switched the project titles respectively.

-PS4 Pro And PC Gets A High Resolution Fallout 4
+PS4 Pro And PC Gets A High-Resolution Fallout 4

-Although Bethesda’s last post-apocalyptic game has been out for quite some time with a good amount of DLC expansions, news broke that both the PS4 Pro and PC gamers will be getting patch 1.9 which will introduce a high resolution version of the game come next week.
+Although Bethesda’s last post-apocalyptic game has been out for quite some time with a good amount of DLC expansions, news broke that both the PS4 Pro and PC gamers will be getting patch 1.9 which will introduce a high-resolution version of the game come next week.
 IGN did mention that the patch will also include Xbox One later in the article, so it looks like this would include that console platform not mentioned in the headline.

 Remember the Fallout: New Orleans rumours last year?
 Well it might actually be New Vegas 2: https://t.co/OjxhnZkFXW #FalloutNewVegas #gaming pic.twitter.com/NbIMDS7Oii